MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SetupAndAdministration/about-company-configuration.md

   - "sv-se"
 ---
 # About Company Configuration
-You can provide a customer or prospective customer with an installation of [!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)] and a selection of configuration packages that can be easily accessed, deployed, modified, and applied to the current company.
+You can provide a customer or prospective customer with an installation of ADD INCLUDE<!--[!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)]--> and a selection of configuration packages that can be easily accessed, deployed, modified, and applied to the current company.

 ## File\-Based
- In the file based configuration of [!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)], you install the configuration files at a file location that can be easily accessed, such as on the product media, or on a file server, SharePoint server, or FTP server.
+ In the file based configuration of ADD INCLUDE<!--[!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)]-->, you install the configuration files at a file location that can be easily accessed, such as on the product media, or on a file server, SharePoint server, or FTP server.

 ## See Also
  [Set Up a Company With RapidStart Services for Microsoft Dynamics NAV](../SetupAndAdministration/set-up-a-company-with-rapidstart-services-for-microsoft-dynamics-nav.md)